 Special Learning Opportunities

-Courses are offered from across the curriculum and for a variety of majors, so that all students may find the classes they need to progress in their programs and meet their graduation requirements.
-All courses are taught in English.
+The Study Abroad program focuses especially on Music Technology Programs and International Music Business, yet it is broad enough to appeal to all students who are interested in learning about other cultures and developing competencies necessary to become successful global music leaders.
+Students can elect to pursue a newly available minor in Music Technology.
+Additionally courses are offered from across the curriculum and for a variety of majors, so that all students may find the classes they need to progress in their programs and meet their graduation requirements.

 Applicants should have: